mezo-org/musd/docs/README.md

 The arbitrageur started with $800 and ended with $1000 (ignoring fees).
 This trade _buys_ MUSD and _burns_ it (for the backing BTC), causing upwards price pressure.
 This trade continues to be effective until the price resets to $1.

 We maintain a **price ceiling of $1.10** via the minimum 110% collateralization ratio.
-Imagine that MUSD for trading for $1.20 on an exchange, and that bitcoin is selling for 1 BTC = $100k.
+Imagine that MUSD is trading for $1.20 on an exchange, and that bitcoin is selling for 1 BTC = $100k.
 An arbitrageur with $100k could:

 1. Buy 1 BTC (worth $100k).
 1. Open up a trove with 1 BTC as collateral, and the maximum 90,909 MUSD as debt.